 For every job opening, you may receive hundreds of resumes/CVs with different configurations and languages that, at times, can be ambiguous and different.
 Hence, a recruiter needs to examine the entire pool of resumes during the attempt to source a candidate.

-Out of all the resumes received, most resumes don’t fit all the criteria required during the recruitment cycle.
-Still, to hire the best candidate, every resume must be checked independently in a limited time period.
+Out of all the resumes received, most t resume templates don’t fit all the criteria required during the recruitment cycle.
+Hence, to hire the best candidate, every resume must be checked independently in a limited time period.

 This is where the resume parsing tool comes in, and it parses the majority of the required resume fields from any resume which fits in the precision most.
-This process eliminates the manual data entry process and produces a better option for candidates.
+On the other hand, this process eliminates the manual data entry process and produces a better option for candidates.

 If your organization uses an efficient resume parser, you can track down the most relevant applicants in your recruitment software database.